snnair/aus-exchange-rates/README.md

 The solution also includes a REST API that has two endpoints.
 It responds with latest exchange rates data and historical exchange rates data respectively.
 Therefore, the overall solution is along the full-stack track.
 I tried my best to design it well and think about scalability and did the best I could with the time that I had.

+**Concerning the API:**
+- I was not able to successfully host it on Heroku.
+- I could not implement a database for the resources.
+- It does not have authentication.

+Given the time, I would have loved to address these and at least implement authentication and a database.